gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 Perhaps there are already patches for the project, but they have the wrong path in them.
-You can experience that the patches wont apply, even though they are made for the specific application and version you are trying to Compile.
+You can experience that the patches wont apply, even though they are made for the specific application and version you are trying to `Compile`.
 Either you can edit the patches and add or remove directories to the patch (more precisely to the rows string with `+++` and `---`, `--- rlocate-0.4.3/doc/rlocate.html 2006-01-19 10:04:52.000000000 +0100` in the example above), so that there are exactly one directory above the source